-Frequently, these ROP requests are packed with other ROP requests, compressed, obfuscated, and then packed in one or more RPC calls.
+Frequently, these ROP requests are packed with other ROP requests, compressed, obfuscated, and then packed in one or more remote procedure call (RPC) calls.
 These examples assume that the client has already successfully logged on to the server and has obtained any Server object handles that are to be used as inputs into the ROPs.
 For more information about RPC calls, see [MS-OXCRPC].